 Higher than normal levels of lactic acid in the blood can result in anxiety and trigger panic attacks (factors that cause this are included below) but you can help lower lactic acid levels within minutes by breathing this way:

-BREATH deeply through the nose into the diaphragm for 6 seconds and exhale slowly through the mouth 6-10 times.
+BREATHE deeply through the nose into the diaphragm for 6 seconds and exhale slowly through the mouth 6-10 times.
 This prevents the build up of lactic acid from shallow breathing that makes us feel anxious and can also prevents panic attacks.

 Keep blood glucose levels stable with adequate protein and fibre at each meal and don’t skip meals.
 This is especially important for children - a breakfast of white toast and jam, a croissant or a sugary cereal for example, will result in a surge of energy followed by a drop with symptoms including anxiety, lack of concentration, poor memory, irritability, tearfulness and fatigue.